 White space

-White space is just negative space – ie not filled up with text or imagery.
+White space is just negative space – not filled with text or imagery.

 White space is a key component of great design.
-Just because you have a whole piece of paper it doesn’t mean it needs to be all filled up.
+Just because you have a whole piece of paper or canvas doesn’t mean it needs to be all filled up, despite what a client may say.

-Not only does it make it more aesthetically pleasing, but it can aid readability and comprehension.
+Not only does it make it more aesthetically pleasing, but it can aid readability and comprehension – which is vital.

-It’s not just adding space around the text or imagery, but even small areas of white space, ie between sentences can make a big difference to legibility.
+It’s not just adding space around the text or imagery; even small areas of white space, such as between sentences, can make a big difference to legibility.

-Non-designers have the urge sometimes to make use of all ALL the space on a poster, but it will only detract from the message!
+Sometimes, non-designers have the urge to use all the space on a poster, but this will only detract from the message!

-This example is very simple – but space and emptiness really bring attention to the main focus of the posters.
+This example is very simple, but space and emptiness really bring attention to the posters’ main focus.

 Image from Studio Hands